 In general, choosing which distance to use is an important, but often ignored modeling problem.
-The L_2 distance is most likely overused.
-This is likely because in many situations (but not all) it is very easy to use.
-Unfortunately in many situations the L_1 distance is more robust and makes more sense.
+The L_2 distance is often a default.
+This is likely because in many situations (but not all) it is very easy to use, and has some nice properties.
+Yet in many situations the L_1 distance is more robust and makes more sense.